Local Access Forum members

 Jon Stewart Appointed until October 2020

 Jon has been involved in conservation and recreation work in the Peak District for over ten years through roles with English Nature/ Natural England (including input to CRoW access and Moors for the Future).
 He is now employed as General Manager for the National Trust with responsibility for delivery of the Trust's key aims of conservation and access/enjoyment in the Peak District as the largest landowner.
-Brings strong perspectives on conservation, access and land ownership/ management.
+Jon brings strong perspectives on conservation, access and land ownership/ management.

 Ally Turner Appointed until October 2020